Advise on and analyse the UK government’s financial instruments and transactions

 Director

-Siobhan Duffy joined UKGI in 2021 to lead the Contingent Liability Central Capability (CLCC), an analytical and advisory unit set up to strengthen contingent liability expertise across government.
+Siobhan Duffy joined UKGI in 2021 and is Director of the Financial Instruments and Transactions Advisory Group (FInTAG), an analytical and advisory unit set up to strengthen expertise on contingent liabilities, loans and equity investments within government.

 Prior to joining UKGI, Siobhan spent over 25 years working in debt capital markets structuring and advising European corporates on debt issuance.
 During her career, she has held several leadership roles, including global head of private placement at NatWest Markets/ RBS and, prior to that, head of private debt at ABN Amro.
 Most recently, she established a debt distribution platform for London Bridge Capital, an independent corporate finance firm.